-In 2018, Rob will guide the Young Men's Initiation, Mixed and Men's Vision Fasts, mentor the Four Seasons of Leadership and co-facilitate several Grief Song Ceremonies.
+In 2019, Rob will teach The Art of Mirroring and Mentor Training, co-guide the Young Men's Initiation, and the Mixed and Men's Vision Fasts, mentor the Four Seasons of Leadership and co-facilitate several Grief Song Ceremonies.

 A wilderness guide and leadership mentor, Praveen started his journey, like many others, as a young adult struggling to find his way in the world and feeling dissatisfied with the default options.
 During his own rite of passage, he discovered for the first time his calling into a deeper, more personally meaningful service to the world as a guide and mentor to others in a similar struggle.
 He is now committed to bridging the self-discovery practices and natural openings that happen in a wilderness rite of passage with the realities, challenges and opportunities of our more urban, fast past-paced lives.

-In 2018 Praveen will be co-guiding the Mirroring Training and the Men's Vision Fast.
+In 2019, Praveen will be co-guiding the Men's Vision Fast.

-In 2018 Daniel will be co-guiding the Young Men's Initiation
+In 2019, Daniel will co-guide the Young Men's Initiation with Rob Miller.